IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/chips/README.md

 #### Chip Templates

-The `IgxChipComponent`'s main structure consists of chip content, a `remove button`, a `prefix`, a `suffix` and a `connector`.
+The `IgxChipComponent`'s main structure consists of chip content, a `remove button`, a `prefix` and a `suffix`.
 All of those elements are templatable except the `remove button`.

-The content of the chip is taken by the content defined inside the chip template except elements that define the `prefix`, `suffix` or `connector` of the chip.
+The content of the chip is taken by the content defined inside the chip template except elements that define the `prefix`, `suffix` or `remove button` of the chip.
 You can define any type of content you need.

 The `prefix` and `suffix` are also elements inside the actual chip area where they can be templated by your preference.
 The way they can be specified is by using the `IgxPrefix` and `IxgSuffix` directives respectively.